skishra/movie-match/README.md

 # Movie Match

-The Movie Match app is a fun and way to decide what to watch, taking some inspiration from popular dating such as Tinder.
+The Movie Match app is a fun way to decide what to watch, taking some inspiration from popular dating such as Tinder.
 Users swipe through movie recommendations, and with each round, the list of options narrows down until the final movie selection is made.

 For registered users, Movie Match allows the saving of preferred genres and keeping track of films watched previously, making the recommendations offered better over time.